tensorflow/docs/site/en/install/source.md

 Building TensorFlow from source can use a lot of RAM.
 If your system is memory-constrained, limit Bazel's RAM usage with: `--local_ram_resources=2048`.

-The [official TensorFlow packages](./pip.md) are built with a GCC toolchain that complies with the manylinux2010 package standard.
+The [official TensorFlow packages](./pip.md) are built with a GCC toolchain that complies with the manylinux2014 package standard.

-For GCC 5 and later, compatibility with the older ABI can be built using:
-`--cxxopt="-D_GLIBCXX_USE_CXX11_ABI=0"`.
-ABI compatibility ensures that custom ops built against the official TensorFlow package continue to work with the GCC 5 built package.

 ### Build the package